soheeparklee/soheeparklee.github.io/_posts/2026-01-28-DAW-system-4-4-setting.md

 - there are four options(although first two are mainly used)
 - 1️⃣ Optical CD: `iso` this is first, this means: boot with `.iso` and forget what is in the harddisk
 - 2️⃣ Hard disk: `.vdi` this is first, this means: boot with harddisk and forget what it is in the `iso`
-- 3️⃣ untick diskett is not used
+- 3️⃣ untick diskett, it is not used
 - correct order and options ticked

 - when the `.vdi` is created, it is empty